Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol 2.00	(Kernel 1.3.73) Added bzImage and initrd support, as
-		well as a formalized way to communicate between the boot loader and the kernel.  setup.S made relocatable, although the traditional setup area still assumed writable.
+		well as a formalized way to communicate between the boot loader and the woke kernel.  setup.S made relocatable, although the woke traditional setup area still assumed writable.

 Protocol 2.01	(Kernel 1.3.76) Added a heap overrun warning.

 Protocol 2.02	(Kernel 2.4.0-test3-pre3) New command line protocol.
-		Lower the conventional memory ceiling.
-No overwrite of the traditional setup area, thus making booting safe for systems which use the EBDA from SMM or 32-bit BIOS entry points.  zImage deprecated but still supported.
+		Lower the woke conventional memory ceiling.
+No overwrite of the woke traditional setup area, thus making booting safe for systems which use the woke EBDA from SMM or 32-bit BIOS entry points.  zImage deprecated but still supported.

-Protocol 2.03	(Kernel 2.4.18-pre1) Explicitly makes the highest possible
+Protocol 2.03	(Kernel 2.4.18-pre1) Explicitly makes the woke highest possible
-		initrd address available to the bootloader.
+		initrd address available to the woke bootloader.

-Protocol 2.04	(Kernel 2.6.14) Extend the syssize field to four bytes.
+Protocol 2.04	(Kernel 2.6.14) Extend the woke syssize field to four bytes.

 Protocol 2.05	(Kernel 2.6.20) Make protected mode kernel relocatable.
 		Introduce relocatable_kernel and kernel_alignment fields.

-Protocol 2.06	(Kernel 2.6.22) Added a field that contains the size of
+Protocol 2.06	(Kernel 2.6.22) Added a field that contains the woke size of
 		the boot command line.

 Protocol 2.07	(Kernel 2.6.24) Added paravirtualised boot protocol.